A stochastic partial differential equation model for limit order book dynamics: A two-factor model

 Given that we do not observe separately the various components of the order flow as in \eqref{eq:lSPDEhom}, we use the relations discussed in Sec. \ref{ssec:obshape} to calibrate the parameters $\sigma$, $\nu$ and the shape parameter

 for each side of the order book.
 We set $L$ to the largest value in our data set, ($L:=1000$).
 Parameters may be calibrated either through \begin{enumerate}[label=(\alph*)] \item a least squares fit of \eqref{eq:average} to the average order book profile, or \item calibrating parameters to reproduce the position $\hat x$ and height of the maximum of the order book profile. \end{enumerate} \begin{rmk} The estimator based on the maximum position of the peak is fast in computation but the fixed price level grid in the data restricts the set possible values for estimation of $\gamma$.
-In particular, changes of one tick of the maximum position have large impact on this estimator. \end{rmk} We show results for a set of NASDAQ stocks and ETFs.
+In particular, the estimator is sensitive to the location of the maximum (i.e. the mode of the order book profile). \end{rmk} We show results for a set of NASDAQ stocks and ETFs.
 Figure~\ref{fig:profile_fit_qqq} shows how the model reproduces the average book profile for QQQ at NASDAQ on 17th November 2017.
 In Figure~\ref{fig:profile_fit_gamma} we see the coefficient $\gamma$ estimated across various 30-min windows during the trading day.
 The one-factor model based on the principal eigenfunction yields a reasonable approximation for the average order book profile, which justifies our assumptions on the dynamics in~Section~\ref{ssec:setup_dyn}.

-For low-price stocks, the average order book profiles may differ from the exponential-sine shape.
+For low-price/large tick stocks, the average order book profiles may differ from the exponential-sine shape.
 For such stocks, we use the nonlinear scaling described in Section~\ref{ssec:scaling}, leading to an average order book profile:

 where $S_t $ is the best price.
 Figure~\ref{fig:profile_fit_siri} shows such a nonlinear fit for the average order book profile of SIRI.